s-a-c-h-i-n/chef360_backend/README.md

 	- Install requirements:
 				pip install -r requirements.txt

-	- Create a your env file
+	- Create your env file
 				cp .env.example .env
+	- When you develop locally, open the .env file update these variables.
+For production, the key is set with a Azure environment variable.
-	- When you develop localy, remember to rename this environment variable to 'dev':
+ 		* Rename this environment variable to 'dev':
 				FLASK_ENV='dev'
+    		* Add le openAI key:
+      				OPENAI_APIKEY_RECIPE='*****my_openai_key*****'

 	- Create a your credential file cp _credential.template.py _credential.py
 	- For local development, update your _credential.py file with your SQL servername, username and password to access the db.
 This is not your @uottawa account!!
 		(DO NOT SHARE THE CREDENTIAL OR PUSH IT TO SOURCE CONTROL)

 	- For production deployment, a user managed identity "Chef360..." was created and used in Azure App service.

-	- The db connection string is already defined in .env file
+	- The db connection string is already defined in .env file (do not change it)

 	- Run:
 		flask run